 Now that the great yeast shortage of 2020 has ended, you could even get busy with a bit of home baking.
 If homemade loaves are your go-to baking fave, don’t just choose the easy option – find out how to make the most of your bread maker.
-You’ll also find plenty of ideas in our top 10 baking tips.

 4) Practise your winter photography